NiklasEi/www-nikl-me/blog/2023/github_workflow_to_publish_ios_app.md

    - [Export the certificate][xcode-docs-export-cert] as `.p12` from xbuild and set the password while doing so
    - The exported `.p12` file needs to be base64 encoded before adding it as a GitHub secret
  - **IOS_PROVISION_PROFILE**
    - After creating your distribution certificate, you can visit your [developer account resources][developer-account-resources] to create a new distribution profile.
 Select "+", chose *Distribution* - *App Store*, then select your app and the previously created distribution certificate.
-The final step is setting the name of your profile, which you should note down for the next step.
+The final step is setting the name of your profile, which you should remember for the export options further down.
 After clicking "Generate", you can download your `.mobileprovision` file and proceed with base64 encoding and configuring the secret in GitHub.
  - **IOS_KEYCHAIN_PASSWORD**
    - This can be any string since it is only used to create and open a temporary keychain on the action runner
  - **IOS_EXPORT_PRODUCTION**